RaptureMe/readme-gen/README.md

-  if you'd like to reach me with questions, my github is: my github is: [Click Here!](https://github.com/RaptureMe) my best contact email is raptureme
+  if you'd like to reach me with questions, my github is: my github is: [Click Here!](https://github.com/RaptureMe) my best contact email is arosu4u@gmail.com